Cylinders in singular del Pezzo surfaces: Absence of Cylinders

 \emph{Proof of Theorem~\ref{theorem:main} (I).}

 \textbf{Case 1.} The surface $S$ is of degree $1$.

-By Lemma~\ref{lemma:dP1-O}, the point $P$ is not the base point of the pencil $|-K_{S}|$.
-Thus, there exists a unique curve $C$ in the pencil $|-K_{S}|$ that passes through the point $P$.
+By Theorem~\ref{theorem:dP1}~(2), $P$ is not the base point of the pencil $|-K_{S}|$.
+Thus, there exists a unique curve $C$ in the pencil $|-K_{S}|$ that passes through $P$.
 If the rank of the divisor class group of $S$ is greater than one, then $D\ne C$ by Lemma~\ref{lemma:rank-Cl-group}.
 If the rank is one, then the open set $S\setminus C$ must contain a singular point.
 But $S\setminus\mathrm{Supp}(D)\cong\mathbb{A}^1\times Z$ is smooth.
 Therefore, $D\ne C$.